 An overview of the Export Persona

-When you’ve got a file that’s ready to be exported, it’s easy to export the entire document’s page or spread area using the File menu’s Export dialog.
+When you’ve got a file that’s ready to be exported in Affinity Designer or Photo, it’s easy to export the entire document’s page or spread area using the File menu’s Export dialog.

 On the other hand, sometimes you’re looking to export just a specific section or layer of a document, or you want to export multiple sections simultaneously—this is where the Export Persona comes in handy.